TessellateDataScience/faceShieldOptimisations/getStarted/README.md

 You'll need to get `caseInput.py` from our [online repository](https://github.com/TessellateDataScience/faceShieldOptimisations/tree/main/getStarted) and save it in the `./foamDockEnv` directory.
 Then make a copy of OpenFOAM's case (input) directory to ensure reproducibility via `cp -r /home/foamFiles/combined /home/foam/case0`.
 This `case0` directory should now be viewable, and moreover modifiable without risk of messing up the computations more permanently, within your `foamDockEnv` directory.

 ## Running computations
 Conduct a computational investigation by executing `%run ./caseInput.py`, after which you'll see overall indication of the computation's status.
-Allow the computation to complete, which should take ~ 2 minutes.
+Allow the computation to complete, which should take ~ 1 hour.

-If you have more than 4 cores available in your CPU, you can change the number to be allocated to the next computation.
+If you have more than 2 cores available in your CPU, you can change the number to be allocated to the next computation.
 You'll need to modify `caseInput.py`, changing the relevant parameter's value:
 ```
 ...
 numbCores = 4